Skip to content

 WARNING

-OAuth doesn't mean security, with the current setup everybody with a Github account can login to Tinyauth as a normal user.
-If you would like to limit which users can login with OAuth, you can add the OAUTH_WHITELIST environment variable and allow only your email address to login.
-For more information check here
+OAuth doesn't mean security, with the current setup everybody with a Github account can login to tinyauth as a normal user.
+If you would like to limit which users can login with OAuth, you can add the OAUTH_WHITELIST environment variable and only allow your email address to login.
+For more information check the configuration page.

-And we are done!
-After you restart your docker container and go to the tinyauth login screen, you should have an additional option to login with Github.
+And you are done!
+After you restart tinyauth and try to login to an app, you should have an additional option to login with Github.